 - Godly Relationships

-- A Journey through the Gospels and Acts
+- A Journey through the Old Testament, the Gospels, and Acts

-While the first three upper-level courses have four quizzes each, there are six quizzes each for these last two courses.
-I expect that the latter two courses could easily be spread out over a full school year if students take time to read through many of the books of the Bible they are studying, even though it might not be required.
+While the first three upper-level courses have four quizzes each, there are 12 quizzes for the last course.
+The last course can easily be spread out over a full school year if students take time to read through many of the books of the Bible they are studying, even if it's not required.

 While courses are not written on an adult level, they are challenging with very worthwhile content.
 At the upper level, there are no more puzzles or coloring pages.
 Students still fill in blanks and answer multiple-choice questions, but sometimes they write a sentence or a paragraph in response to a question.
 As with the younger-level books, some lessons might be completed in one sitting, while others will take more time.
 For all of these upper-level courses, the author suggests that parents work with pre-teens while teens should be able to work independently.

 While the author comes from a Full Gospel perspective and believes that the gifts of the Holy Spirit (such as miracles and speaking in tongues) are still active today, she tells me that only Choosing Thankfulness advocates speaking in tongues.
 This is the only distinction that might narrow the audience for theological reasons.
 Lower-level courses are based on the New International Reader’s Version Bible, while upper-level courses use the New International Version.